-Marseilles Provence airport, Marseilles and Aix-En-Provence form a triangle on the map.
+Marseilles Provence airport, Marseilles and Aix-en-Provence form a triangle on the map.
 The airport is roughly 25km from each of the towns.
-It has been cited as one of those mislabelled small airports that low cost airlines use, named after big cities, but it was perfect for our to visit Aix-En-Provence (hereafter referred to as Aix to save my thumbs).
+It has been cited as one of those mislabelled small airports that low cost airlines use, named after big cities, but it was perfect for our to visit Aix-en-Provence.
 When we arrived at the airport we jumped on a bus from just outside terminal which took just under half an hour to reach its destination.
-Two of our friends, Phil and Abi were living and working in Aix, and Phil was putting us up for a couple of nights.
+Two of our friends, Phil and Abi were living and working in Aix-en-Provence, and Phil was putting us up for a couple of nights.

 We arrived in the main square to an absolute deluge.
-We were wildly under prepared but Phil, sensible chap that he is, had brought his umbrella and donated it to us, so Karl and I huddled under it as we climbed the hill towards his flat.
+We were wildly under prepared but Phil, sensible chap that he is, had brought his umbrella and donated it to us, so Mr Fluskey and I huddled under it as we climbed the hill towards his flat.

 We were invited to eat dinner a couple of times at Phil and Abi’s friend’s houses.
 These evenings went by in a blur of great company and great food.
 I must have chomped my way through at least three feet of baguette and four wheels of brie, topped with litres of tapenade and washed down with lashings of white wine.
 If this was the way they lived, it is a wonder anyone can still fit into a size eight.
 My bulging belly ached in glorious agony.
 I now understood why Phil used his bike to get around the hilly town.

-Aix is a meandering place, a place to sit in street cafes and people watch.
+I could write an Aix-en-Provence travel blog and fail to mention the museum.
+Aix-en-Provence is a meandering place, a place to sit in street cafes and people watch.
 It is a place to soak in slowly, like a luxurious bath.
 It is not packed with must see attractions.
 We decided to take a punt on the diminutive Natural History Museum.
-Aix being in France, all the signs were in French.
+Aix-en-Provence being in France, all the signs were in French.
 Now we should have expected that, but speaking English as a tourist is so common that we often forget that the whole world isn’t set up for our reading pleasure.
 The exhibits went from the dull (rocks) to the terrifying.
 Stuffed animals that looked as if they had been possessed leered at us from their dusty displays.
 We didn’t manage more than an hour.

 The museum has moving to a new site, and I’m sure they are taking the chance to revamp it.
 It is closed for the whole of 2017 except for special children’s events.

-Next, you can read about our day trip to Marseilles, for now, I shall bid you a hiccuping adieu.
+Why not pop over and read about our day trip to Marseilles from Aix-en-Provence.
+For now, I shall bid you a hiccuping adieu.